catsmells/TUUP/docs/recovery/recovery.md

 - Layer 2: The Network.
 - Layer 3: The Application.

 When discussing recovery, we're discussing the retrieval of data from a network running via TUUP.
-TUUP allows for data to be redundantly distributed amonst nodes running on-chain.
+TUUP allows for data to be redundantly distributed amongst nodes running on-chain.
 Under the current version, the following should be noted:

 - Data is striped over multiple nodes.
 - A section of the block stripe is called a "_chunk_".